Israel strikes southern Gaza and orders new evacuation as Palestinian death toll climbs past 50,000

 DEIR AL-BALAH, Gaza Strip (AP) — Israeli strikes across the southern Gaza Strip killed at least 26 Palestinians overnight into Sunday, including a Hamas political leader and several women and children.
-Residents said tanks had advanced into an area of the southern city of Rafah as the military ordered it evacuated.
+The military sent ground troops into part of the southern city of Rafah as thousands of Palestinians heeded new evacuation orders.

 Gaza's Health Ministry said the total number of Palestinians killed in Gaza since the start of the Israel-Hamas war has now passed 50,000 after Israel ended the ceasefire last week with a wave of strikes that killed hundreds.
 Israel has continued striking what it says are militant targets and has launched ground incursions in northern Gaza.